benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

  * does not execute tasks concurrently

  * is no good for loops (UI, game, long running task, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in execution speed due to an increase in observers.
-In other words, the larger the number of observers for thing "X", the larger the performance bottleneck becomes at thing "X" because thing "X" must now, sequentially notify each observer individually of each event they've registered to observe.
+In other words, the larger the number of observers for thing "X", the larger the performance bottleneck becomes at thing "X" because thing "X" must now sequentially execute each observers callback individually each time the event they've registered to observe occurs.

- * observers must be persistant for the life time of the observable or be handled by the observable (e.g. if for any reason the observer dies, or stops executing or whatever, the observable needs to explicitly handle the exception)
+ * if for any reason the observer dies, or stops executing or whatever, the observable needs to explicitly handle the exception.

- * control flow is harder to understand due to an iversion of control flow .
+ * control flow is harder to understand due to an inversion of control flow .

  * a lot of boilerplate is required for each implementation such as events, event listener interfaces (containing the observables callback handlers) and the event trigger functionality to iterate over and call all the callbacks.
-This boilerplate scales linearly with each new event type.
+This boilerplate grows linearly with each new event type.
 <br/>
 <br/>